 Have you ever performed trials where your perfectly set up bridge probe (or so you thought) ended up being so insensitive that you had to start over?
 Of course, you have.
-In this first post of two, I’ll attempt to illustrate why it can be difficult to hit the mark with bridge probes (also known as impedance probes).
+In this first of two articles, I’ll attempt to illustrate why it can be difficult to hit the mark with bridge probes (also known as impedance probes).

 What are Bridge Probes?

 Eddy current testing (ECT) is a technique using a wire coil to produce a magnetic field around itself.
 When the coil approaches a conductive material, currents opposed to those in the coil are induced in the material — eddy currents.
-A defect in the conductive material disturbs the path of eddy currents, creating a local magnetic field that changes the balance of the system.
-This can be detected by measuring the changes in impedance in the coil, which is a telltale sign of the presence of defects.
+A defect in the conductive material disturbs the path of eddy currents.
+This creates a local magnetic field that changes the balance of the system.
+The imbalance can be detected by measuring the changes in impedance in the coil.
+It’s the telltale sign of the presence of defects.
 But how is this impedance variation measured?

-So, an eddy current testing bridge probe uses the impedance variation in its single coil (absolute) or several coils (differential) as a measure of its sensitivity to defects.
+So, an ECT bridge probe uses the impedance variation in its single coil (absolute) or several coils (differential) as a measure of its sensitivity to defects.
 Since Vout = I × Z, what we’re really measuring is a variation in voltage amplitude ΔVout.

 Despite knowing all the working factors of the probe, it remains difficult to hit the spot where the output voltage variation relative to the probe’s coil frequency yields the best sensitivity to defects.
-In the context of eddy current testing, the sensitivity of any impedance bridge probe to defects is a function of ΔVout (mV) and the coil’s impedance (Z) and the bridge’s resistance (R), as illustrated by the following example:
+In the context of ECT, the sensitivity of any impedance bridge probe is a function of ΔVout (mV) and the coil’s impedance (Z) and the bridge’s resistance (R), as illustrated by the following example:

 Click to enlarge image